Key takeaways

 “Business travel insurance is insurance coverage specifically designed to protect individuals traveling for a business-specific reason.
 It offers comprehensive protection against unexpected incidents and expenses that can occur during a business trip,” explains Mark Friedlander, director of Corporate Communications for the Insurance Information Institute in St. Johns, Florida.

-Consider that many expenses related to an upcoming business trek have to be paid well in advance and are not refundable.
-That means if something happens that prevents you from traveling, you could be on the hook for hundreds if not thousands of dollars.
+Consider that many expenses related to an upcoming business trek must be paid well in advance and are not refundable.
+That means if something happens that prevents you from traveling, you could be on the hook for hundreds, if not thousands, of dollars.
 That’s where having business travel insurance comes in handy.

 “You can purchase a single-trip policy, which covers expenses that arise on a single trip — usually between travel dates specified in advance,” Andrew Schrage, CEO of Money Crashers in Boston, notes.
 “Or, you can choose an annual or multi-trip policy that covers any eligible expenses that arise during the policy’s effective period — usually one year — regardless of how many trips you take during that time.”